muratkendir/geoPythonInfoTree/readme.md

 # geoPythonTree

-This repo is a kind of informative tool to display and store brief explanations for geospatial python libraries and essential tools of Python.
+This repo is an informative tool to display and store brief explanations for geospatial python libraries and essential tools of Python.